archway-warp/warp-cli/README.md

 ## Initialize a new workspace

-Use the `warp init <WORKSPACE_PATH> --chain <CHAIN>` command to create a new Cargo workspace preconfigured for use with the Warp CLI and the public testnet of your `<CHAIN>` of choiuce.
+Use the `warp init <WORKSPACE_PATH> --chain <CHAIN>` command to create a new Cargo workspace preconfigured for use with the Warp CLI and the public testnet of your `<CHAIN>` of choice.

 This command will clone the [warp-template](https://github.com/secret-warp/warp-template) repository and perform some basic setup.
 The workspace is set up to support the following features out of the box: